Rankush-Vishwakarma/IneuronMLDLassignment/README.md

 # IneuronMLDLassignment
-This Repository has the all assignment of Ineuron MLDL course
+This Repository has the all assignment from Ineuron MLDL course